 PublicSoftTools

-MP4 to MP3 Converter Online — How to Extract Audio from Video
+MP4 to MP3 Converter Online — No Upload, No Account

 Why Extract Audio from Video?

 The tool runs FFmpeg compiled to WebAssembly (FFmpeg.wasm) directly in your browser.
-FFmpeg is the same open-source engine used by YouTube, VLC, Handbrake, and most professional video software.
-The WASM build executes the full FFmpeg binary inside a browser tab — no server receives your file.
+FFmpeg is the same open-source audio/video processing engine used by YouTube, VLC, HandBrake, and most professional media software.
+The WebAssembly build executes the full FFmpeg binary inside a browser tab — no server receives your file.

-The conversion command used under the hood is equivalent to:
+The conversion command used internally is equivalent to:

 ffmpeg -i input.mp4 -vn -ar 44100 -ac 2 -b:a 192k output.mp3

-Where -vn drops the video stream, -ar 44100 sets the audio sample rate to the CD standard (44.1 kHz), -ac 2 outputs stereo, and -b:a controls the bitrate you choose.
+Where: -vn drops the video stream, -ar 44100 sets the audio sample rate to CD standard (44.1 kHz), -ac 2 outputs stereo, and -b:a is the bitrate you choose.

 Choosing the Right Bitrate

-BitrateFile size (1 hour)Best forAudible difference from 320 kbps
+BitrateFile size (1 hr)Best forAudible vs 320 kbps

 192 kbps~84 MBMusic, general use, balanced quality/sizeRarely audible in blind tests

-320 kbps~140 MBHigh-fidelity music archiving, audiophile useReference — no degradation
+320 kbps~140 MBHigh-fidelity music archivingReference — no degradation

-One important constraint: the output quality is capped by the source quality.
-If the original video contains 128 kbps audio, exporting at 320 kbps will not recover lost detail — it will only increase file size.
+One important constraint: the output quality is capped by the source.
+If the original video contains 128 kbps audio, exporting at 320 kbps will not recover lost detail — it only increases file size.
 Match the output bitrate to the source quality when possible.

 How to Convert MP4 to MP3

-1. Open the tool.
-Go to the MP4 to MP3 Converter.
-No signup, no account.
+1. Open the MP4 to MP3 Converter.
+No signup required.

-2. Drop or select your video file.
-Drag an MP4 (or MOV, AVI, MKV, WebM) onto the drop zone, or click "Browse file."
+2. Drop an MP4 (or MOV, AVI, MKV, WebM) onto the drop zone, or click to browse.
 Files up to 500 MB are supported.

 3. Choose a bitrate.
-192 kbps is the right choice for most music.
-Use 128 kbps for speech-only content.
-Use 320 kbps when archiving high-quality music.
+192 kbps is the right choice for most music; 128 kbps for speech-only content; 320 kbps for archiving high-quality music.

 4. Click Convert to MP3.
-The first conversion loads the FFmpeg engine from a CDN (~10 MB), which takes 5–15 seconds.
-After that, conversion runs at your CPU's speed.
+The first conversion loads the FFmpeg engine (~10 MB from a CDN), which takes 5–15 seconds.
+Subsequent conversions in the same session are fast.

 Advanced Use Cases